 NASA Time Trial sits within the National Auto Sport Association (NASA)'s broader program alongside High Performance Driver Education (HPDE) events and wheel-to-wheel racing.
 The Time Trial format is explicitly positioned as a step up from HPDE, using the same car and same track in a more structured competitive context.
 NASA regions are active across the country; their schedule is at nasa-motorsports.com.

 BMW Car Club of America (BMW CCA) runs a Time Trials program explicitly positioned as a competitive step up from their HPDE events, using the same car and the same tech preparation.
-You don’t need to drive a BMW to participate in many BMW CCA events, though membership is typically required.
 Details at bmwcca.org.

-Porsche Club of America (PCA) runs Time Trial events alongside their Driver Education program at tracks across the country — including, usefully for Southern California drivers, at Chuckwalla Valley Raceway.
+Porsche Club of America (PCA) runs Time Trial events alongside their Driver Education program at tracks across the country.
 PCA San Diego runs a Time Trial season with optional competitive timing at their DE events, which is a low-pressure way to get a first lap time without committing to full competition.
 Details at pca.org.

 The Class Structure (Just Enough)